atlp-rwanda/knights-bn-backend/README.md

 ### API endpoints
 `- POST /auth/signup - Create user account`

+`- POST /auth/login - Signing In a registered user`
 ### Raising an issue
 Click [here](https://github.com/andela/knights-bn-backend/issues/new) to create an issue about this app